devenkhatri/Zold-Master-View/README.md

 ## 🔧 Configuration

 The application can be configured using environment variables.
-See `.env.example` for available options.
+See `.env.local.example` for available options.

 ## 🤝 Contributing